Finding the next Trevor Lawrence, and more spring football storylines

 Quarterback free agency

 Seemingly everywhere you look, there's a transfer quarterback.
 Nobody has done the QB transfer thing any better than Oklahoma, and the Sooners have another talented quarterback on campus who started his career elsewhere.
 Jalen Hurts comes over from Alabama, and recent history suggests it's going to be a good marriage for both parties.
-The last two Oklahoma quarterbacks -- guys by the name of Kyler Murray and Baker Mayfield -- were transfers, and both won the Heisman Trophy.
+The last two Oklahoma quarterbacks -- guys by the name of Kyler Murray and Baker Mayfield -- were transfers, and each won the Heisman Trophy.

 Hurts, who started as a freshman at Alabama before being unseated by Tua Tagovailoa last year, is highly motivated to take a team back to the top of the college football world.
 He should fit nicely into Lincoln Riley's offense and is one of several talented quarterbacks changing addresses.
 Among the others: Justin Fields at Ohio State, Jacob Eason at Washington, Tate Martell at Miami, Kelly Bryant at Missouri, Brandon Wimbush at UCF, Hunter Johnson at Northwestern and Ben Hicks at Arkansas.

 Return of the Mack (and Les)

 The number of active head coaches with national championships will grow by two this season, with Mack Brown going from the ESPN studios back to North Carolina and Les Miles going from a little on-camera work of his own to Kansas.
 Brown, 67, won a national championship at Texas in 2005 before being forced out following the 2013 season.
 It was a similar story with Miles, 63, who won a national championship at LSU in 2007 before being fired four games into the 2016 season.

 Brown and Miles have both had success in different conferences.
 Both are terrific recruiting head coaches, and both have already created a buzz at schools that were a combined 5-18 last season.
 Of the two, Miles might have the toughest assignment.
 It will be especially interesting to see what his offense looks like at Kansas in a Big 12 conference that is all about scoring points.
 Miles' offenses at LSU were oftentimes stagnant, especially toward the end, and that eventually cost him his job.

 A new Day at Ohio State

 It's Ryan Day's show now after what was a tumultuous last year at Ohio State, ending with Urban Meyer's retirement.
 The Buckeyes still won 13 games despite Meyer's three-game suspension by the school following what they said was a mishandling of domestic assault allegations made against former Buckeyes assistant coach Zach Smith.
 Amid an exhausting season for a lot of people in Columbus, Day did a nice job of filling in and keeping things together during Meyer's absence, and the offense was lights-out all season.
 Quarterback Dwayne Haskins is off to the NFL, but Fields comes over from Georgia and brings with him the kind of athleticism that Day will put to good use.
-The lingering question, though, is whether or not the Buckeyes can fix their defense.
+The lingering question, though, is whether the Buckeyes can fix their defense.
 Starting with the Purdue loss a year ago, they gave up 30 or more points in four of their next five games, including 39 or more in three of those games.

 Alabama's staff makeover